IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 Lastly, it is worth noting that the presented model is only one alternative;
 there are many other.

-Thank you for making all the way to the end!

 # References

 * Andrew Gelman et al., _[Bayesian Data Analysis][book]_, Chapman and Hall/CRC,